Henri Bourassa

-Early life
+Early life and education

 Born in Montreal, Quebec, to Napoléon Bourassa and Azélie Papineau (Bourassa), Henri Bourassa was a grandson of the pro-democracy reformist politician Louis-Joseph Papineau.
-He was educated at École Polytechnique de Montréal and at Holy Cross College in Worcester, Massachusetts.
+He was educated at École Polytechnique de Montréal and at the College of the Holy Cross in Worcester, Massachusetts.
 In 1890, he became mayor of the town of Montebello, Quebec, at the age of 22.

 Political career

 In 1896, he was elected to the House of Commons as an independent Liberal for Labelle but resigned in 1899 to protest the sending of Canadian troops to the Second Boer War.
 He was re-elected soon after his resignation.
-He argued that Prime Minister Wilfrid Laurier was un vendu ("a sell-out") to British Empire and its supporters in Canada.
+He argued that Prime Minister Wilfrid Laurier was un vendu ("a sell-out") to the British Empire and its supporters in Canada.

 To counter what he perceived to be the evils of imperialism, he created in 1903 the Ligue nationaliste canadienne (Canadian Nationalist League) to instill a pan-Canadian nationalist spirit in the francophone population.
 It opposed political dependence on either Britain or the United States and supported instead Canadian autonomy within the British Empire.

 Bourassa left the federal parliament on May 11, 1907, but he remained active in Quebec politics by being elected to the Legislative Assembly of Quebec in the 1908 provincial election in Montréal division no. 2.
 He led the Ligue until he retired from the assembly on September 5, 1912.
 He continued to criticize Laurier, whose compromises mostly helped the British Empire.
 Bourassa opposed Laurier's attempts to build a Canadian Navy in 1910, which he believed would draw Canada into future wars between Britain and Germany.
 He supported the eventual creation of an independent navy but did not want it to be under British command, as Laurier had planned.
 Bourassa's attacks depleted Laurier's strength in Quebec and contributed to the Liberal Party's loss in the 1911 election.
 Bourassa's moves ironically aided the election of the Conservative Party, which held more staunchly pro-imperialist policies than the Liberals.

-In 1910, while he was serving in the Provincial Assembly as the member for Saint-Hyacinthe, he founded the newspaper Le Devoir to promote the Nationalist League and served as its editor until 1932.
+In 1910, while he was serving in the Provincial Assembly as the member for Saint-Hyacinthe, he founded the newspaper Le Devoir (English: Duty) to promote the Nationalist League and served as its editor until 1932.
 Bourassa's main objective was to position Le Devoir outside the control of the established parties in Quebec and in Ottawa, which had authority over press organs devoted to their electoral interests and attempted to control public opinion by their partisan actions.
 Bourassa chose the name Le Devoir for his newspaper because of its emphasis of his commitment to integrity and justice and his desire to serve the public good.